Yale-BIM/f26-assignments/assignment-1/README.md

     </kbd>
     </p>

-    > Tip: If parts of the robot are displayed in the camera plugin image, then you can remove them by temporarily disabling the RobotModel plugin in Rviz2.
+    > Tip: If parts of the robot are displayed in the camera plugin image, then you can remove them by temporarily disabling the `RobotModel display` in Rviz.

-    Once the image that is published by the virtual_camera.py script is consistent with what the Camera plugin shows in RViz2, record a ROS 2 [bag](https://docs.ros.org/en/jazzy/Tutorials/Beginner-CLI-Tools/Recording-And-Playing-Back-Data/Recording-And-Playing-Back-Data.html) as in [this tutorial](https://docs.ros.org/en/jazzy/Tutorials/Beginner-CLI-Tools/Recording-And-Playing-Back-Data/Recording-And-Playing-Back-Data.html).
+    Once the image that is published by the `virtual_camera.py` script is consistent with what the Camera plugin shows in RViz, record a ROS 2 `bag` -- a log of the system -- in MCAP format as in [this tutorial](https://docs.ros.org/en/jazzy/Tutorials/Beginner-CLI-Tools/Recording-And-Playing-Back-Data/Recording-And-Playing-Back-Data.html).
     The bag should have all of the messages that are streamed in your system for a duration of 8 seconds.

     ```bash
-    $ timeout 8 ros2 bag record -o <your-name>_a1p3-2.bag -a
+    $ timeout 8 ros2 bag record -o <your-name>_a1p3-2 -a
     ```

-    > You can see a description of the arguments that `ros2 bag record` accepts [here](https://docs.ros.org/en/jazzy/Tutorials/Beginner-CLI-Tools/Recording-And-Playing-Back-Data/Recording-And-Playing-Back-Data.html).
-Make sure to start the generate_target.launch.py file and your virtual camera before starting to record the bag, or the bag might end up being empty!
+    > Tip: Make sure to start the `generate_target.launch.py` script and your virtual camera before starting to record the bag, or the bag might end up being empty!

+    The `ros2 bag record` tool will create a folder called `<your-name>_a1p3-2` when you provide the `-o <your-name>_a1p3-2` argument and save data from all (`-a`) topics that it detects.
+You can see a more complete description of the arguments that `ros2 bag record` accepts [here](https://docs.ros.org/en/jazzy/Tutorials/Beginner-CLI-Tools/Recording-And-Playing-Back-Data/Recording-And-Playing-Back-Data.html) as well as read more details about this tool in the [rosbag2 repository](https://github.com/ros2/rosbag2/tree/jazzy).

     Inspect your ROS 2 bag with the [ros2 bag info](https://docs.ros.org/en/jazzy/Tutorials/Beginner-CLI-Tools/Recording-And-Playing-Back-Data/Recording-And-Playing-Back-Data.html) tool to verify that it contains messages for all of the following topics: